 Mutunga and Baraza will champion liberal views on the court – the Church and other conservative elements in Kenyan society unsuccessfully fought against their nomination to lead the Supreme Court.
 Messrs Tunoi and Ojuang will represent conservative views.
 Ndungu, Wanjala and Ibrahim are believed to be centrists.

 The Supreme Court will provide the final word on constitutional matters as well as petitions involving presidential elections.

 Although one can’t dismiss the possibility of political jockeying behind the scenes, the nomination of all seven justices was a coup for Kenya’s civil society.
 The Judicial Service Commission sought a clean break with Kenya’s muddy judicial history.
 None of the high-flying judges from the Moi and Kibaki eras got a nod to join the court.

 Because this is Kenya, the JSC also made sure that the seven nominees reflected ethnic and regional balance.
 The ethnic balance in the nominations will ensure that parliament approves them.

-Overall the court appears to have a progressive leaning.
+Overall the court appears to have a progressive make up, albeit with a rightward tilt.
 This is good for Kenya.

 In related news, the Kenyan parliament also approved the nomination of Keriako Tobiko to be the director of public prosecutions.
 Mr. Tobiko’s nomination was not without controversy, with civil society groups and a section of MPs accusing him of corruption and incompetence.
 In the end his nomination passed through.